mjohndus/adminer/docs/upgrade.md

 - Plugin `AdminerDumpDate` (dump-date.php) was removed.
 Datetime is part of the filename by default.
 - Plugin `AdminerWymeditor` (wymeditor.php) was removed without a replacement.
 - Plugin `AdminerMasterSlave` (master-slave.php) was removed without a replacement.
+- Plugin `AdminerEmailTable` (email-table.php) was removed without a replacement.

 - All remaining plugins were renamed:
     - `AdminerDumpBz2` to `Bz2OutputPlugin`